alxhslm/googly-eyes/README.md

 This [Tensorflow implementation](https://github.com/serengil/retinaface?tab=readme-ov-file) of the [RetinaFace](hhttps://openaccess.thecvf.com/content_CVPR_2020/papers/Deng_RetinaFace_Single-Shot_Multi-Level_Face_Localisation_in_the_Wild_CVPR_2020_paper.pdf) model is used to detect faces and eyes.

 We then overlay Googly eyes with a random pupil size and orientation using [Pillow](https://pillow.readthedocs.io/en/stable/).

+## Usage
+1. Install Docker on your machine
+2. Run the following:
+    ```
+    docker compose up dashboard
+    ```
+    which will build and launch the Flask server and Streamlit dashboard, each in a separate container.
+3. View the Streamlit dashboard in your browser by navigating to http://localhost:8501/.